Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/02-container-apps.md

 There are 3 options to build the container images:

-1. Build the container images in the jumpbox VM and push them to your private Azure Container Registry
+1. Build the container images in the jump box VM and push them to your private Azure Container Registry
 2. Import pre-built public images to your private Azure Container Registry
 3. Use the pre-built public images from Azure Container Registry